-- CISI Insurance Enrollment Instructions for CUNY (pdf)
+- CISI Insurance Self-Enrollment Instructions for CUNY (pdf)

 Participants will be required to complete a Travel Liability Waiver (either standard or for independent travellers) that recognizes the responsibilities of the participants.
 Please note that any liability waiver must be notarized.

 - Standard International Travel Liability Waiver and Emergency Contact Form (pdf)

 - Independent Travel Liability Waiver and Emergency Contact Form (pdf)